 The agenda shall include a summary review of the relevant antitrust and patent P&P. Minutes shall be recorded and must either be posted to the 802.15 document server or the group’s reflector archive.

-TG (and subgroup) telecons are not permitted to make formal motions, with the exception of BRCs as per 5.5.
+TG (and subgroup) telecons are not permitted to make formal motions, with the exception of CSGs as per 5.5.

 Telecons are generally announced during the closing 802.15 meeting, and cover the period from end of the current session to the next session.
 Any changes to the telecon schedule after the closing plenary meeting shall be approved by the TG Chair and made by announcement to the relevant group’s reflector.